IT dept raids Taapsee Pannu, Anurag Kashyap, others in tax evasion probe | Entertainment

 His cabinet colleague Ashok Chavan of the Congress said the raids are the Centre's way to put pressure on people who put forth ''facts'' so they do not speak up.

-While the raids attracted a lot of attention on social media platforms, most of Bollywood was quiet.
+While the raids attracted a lot of attention on social media platforms, most of Bollywood was quiet, except for Swara Bhaskar and Anubhav Sinha who posted tweets appreciating Kashyap and Pannu.

+''Appreciation tweet for @anuragkashyap72 who has been a cinematic trailblazer, a teacher and mentor of talent and a man with rare candour and a brave heart !
+More power to you Anurag.

+''Appreciation tweet for @taapsee who is an amazing girl with courage and conviction that is rare to see now days..
+Stand strong warrior!''
+Bhaskar tweeted.

 Pannu's last tweet was on March 1, when she spoke on the Supreme Court asking a man accused of repeated rape whether he was willing to marry the woman.
 When the court was told he is already married, he was asked to seek regular bail from the concerned court.
 The 33-year-old actor, who has made a name for herself in films such as ''Pink'', ''Thappad'' and ''Badla'', put out a strong worded post on the matter.
 Kashyap, who had visited JNU and Shaheen Bagh during the anti-CAA protests last year and is known to be equally outspoken on a range of issues, has been quiet on Twitter in recent times except for occasionally retweeting others.